microsoft/aksworkshop/_entries/02-07 challenge4.md

 title: Scaling
 ---

-As popularity of the application grows the application needs to scale appropriately as demand changes.
+As the popularity of the application grows, the application needs to scale appropriately as demand changes.
 Ensure the application remains responsive as the number of order submissions increases.

 ### Tasks